DewaldDeJager/dearvolt.com/content/blog/cloud-migration-case-study-part-1/index.md

 Changes to CI/CD
 Change management processes?
 Or ITSM in general?
 DR exercises?
-Test strategy? eg. ingress traffic
+Test strategy? eg. test ingress traffic by working outward

 Do all team members have the access needed?

 #### Footnotes

-[^1]: See the AWS prescriptive guidance article on large [migration strategies](https://docs.aws.amazon.com/prescriptive-guidance/latest/large-migration-guide/migration-strategies.html)
+[^migration-strategies]: See the AWS prescriptive guidance article on large [migration strategies](https://docs.aws.amazon.com/prescriptive-guidance/latest/large-migration-guide/migration-strategies.html)
-[^2]: The 8th R, remediation, is not widely accepted to be a migration strategy but rather an optional migration task.
+[^remediation]: The 8th R, remediation, is not widely accepted to be a migration strategy but rather an optional migration task.
 This task entails tackling technical debt such as updating operating system versions.
 See the [InfoSys whitepaper](https://www.infosys.com/about/knowledge-institute/insights/documents/cloud-migration.pdf) or [the Azure Cloud Adoption Framework documentation](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/migrate/migration-considerations/migrate/remediate) for more details.
-[^3]: A useful flowchart that can be used to choose a migration strategy can be found in the AWS prescriptive guidance article on [application portfolio assessment](https://docs.aws.amazon.com/prescriptive-guidance/latest/application-portfolio-assessment-guide/prioritization-and-migration-strategy.html#migration-r-type)
+[^migration-strategy-flowchart]: A useful flowchart that can be used to choose a migration strategy can be found in the AWS prescriptive guidance article on [application portfolio assessment](https://docs.aws.amazon.com/prescriptive-guidance/latest/application-portfolio-assessment-guide/prioritization-and-migration-strategy.html#migration-r-type)
-[^4]: See this article on [choosing an AWS container service](https://aws.amazon.com/getting-started/decision-guides/containers-on-aws-how-to-choose/)
+[^container-services]: See this article on [choosing an AWS container service](https://aws.amazon.com/getting-started/decision-guides/containers-on-aws-how-to-choose/)
-[^5]: This includes making sure all team members have access to assume the appropriate roles and ensuring that the roles have sufficient permissions to perform migration tasks.
+[^team-access]: This includes making sure all team members have access to assume the appropriate roles and ensuring that the roles have sufficient permissions to perform migration tasks.
 The [IAM Policy Simulator](https://policysim.aws.amazon.com) is a helpful tool for testing policies.
+[^dms]: AWS provides a suite of tools to help with database migrations.
+[AWS DMS Fleet Advisor](https://docs.aws.amazon.com/dms/latest/userguide/CHAP_FleetAdvisor.html) allows for database discovery and migration planning.
+The [AWS Schema Conversion Tool](https://docs.aws.amazon.com/SchemaConversionTool/latest/userguide/CHAP_Welcome.html) (SCT) is helpful in assessing the plausibility and complexity of a heterogeneous database migration.